In association with British Gas

 - 650 g dessert apples I used a mix of Braeburns & Pink Ladies

-- 1 tbsp freshly squeeze lemon juice to prevent browning
+- 1 tablespoon freshly squeeze lemon juice to prevent browning

 - scraped seeds of 1 vanilla pod or 1 tsp vanilla paste/extract